stewartpaul22/project_1/README.md

 - Show a warning when the total expenditure is over budget (set a hard coded budget first)
 - Add a date to the transactions and view total spending by month
 - Any other ideas you might come up with

+### To run the app:

+- Create a PostgreSQL database called 'moneycashboard'
+- From the root directory run the command 'ruby app.rb'